ullibniss/INNO-Computer-Systems-and-Networks/CSN_3rd_lab_Fedorov_Alexey.md

 We can see used Message Queues, Shared Memory Segments and Semaphores.
 There are no used MQs and Semaphores on Figure.

 But SHM segments is used.
-Table shows us the following parameters
+Table shows us the following parameters:

 - `shmid` - id of shared memory segment
 - `owner` - owner of shm segment.
 Usually it is creator too